mrazomej/phd/src/chapter_05/section_03_model.md

 $N_{NS}$ is the number of non-specific binding sites where the repressor can bind [@Garcia2011c].

-To compute the fold-change in the chemical master equation language we compute the first moment of the steady sate mRNA distribution $\langle m \rangle$ for both the three-state promoter ($R \neq 0$) and the two-state promoter case ($R=0$) (See XXX for moment derivation).
+To compute the fold-change in the chemical master equation language, we compute the first moment of the steady-state mRNA distribution $\langle m \rangle$ for both the three-state promoter ($R \neq 0$) and the two-state promoter case ($R=0$) (See XXX for moment derivation).
 The unregulated (two-state) promoter mean mRNA copy number is given by Eq. $\ref{eq:mean_m_double_rates}$.
-For the regulated (three-state) promoter we have an equivalent expression of the form
+For the regulated (three-state) promoter, we have an equivalent expression of the form
 $$
 \left\langle{m (R \neq 0)}\right\rangle =
 (2 - \phi)\frac{r_m}{\gamma _m}